DenisseRamirez/temperancetarea1/README.md

 Be aware that this link should be updated every 30 days.
 ## Developers
-Requests for software updates must done by filling the report template provided [here]().
+Requests for software updates must done by filling the request template provided [here]().

+Reports on software bugs must done by filling the report template provided [here]().

-The full report with the attachments should be sent to: saenz_jorge_33@hotmail.com.
+Either complete template with the related attachments should be sent to: saenz_jorge_33@hotmail.com.
 ## Software release
 https://github.com/DenisseRamirez/temperancetarea1/releases